-One must understand the difference between Magma and Lava to fully grasp the meanings between one and the other.
-Magma is composed of molten rock and is stored in the Earth’s crust.
-Lava is magma that reaches the surface of our planet through a volcano vent.
-As they are both molten rock that emerges from below the Earth, it can get confusing identifying one from the other.
+To fully understand the definitions of magma and lava, one must first understand the differences between the two.
+Magma is composed of molten rock and is found in the Earth’s crust.
+Lava is magma that reaches the surface of our planet through a volcanic vent.
+As they are both molten rock that emerge from below the Earth, it can get confusing to identify one from the other.

 You may also want to check out these topics given below!

-Lava can be defined as the hot molten rock that gets shot out of the surface of the Earth, this is a semi-solid, burning hot substance that comes out of the Earth’s surface.
-The temperatures at which the molten lava usually vary, however, they range from 1300 – 2200 degrees.
-Lava is usually categorized based on a number of different factors such as the viscosity and composition of the lava that spews out.
+Lava can be defined as the hot molten rock that gets shot out of the surface of the Earth; this is a semi-solid, burning hot substance that comes out of the Earth’s surface.
+The temperature of the molten lava usually varies; however, it ranges from 1300 to 2200 degrees.
+Lava is usually categorised based on a number of different factors, such as viscosity and composition.
 It is important to know the types of volcanoes from which this type of lava may emerge.

 Magma, on the other hand, is more of a molten rock that contains volatile substances within it.
 These substances usually lie below the surface of the Earth itself.
 Magma usually contains itself within magma chambers.
 These chambers usually contain a collection of dissolved gases, suspended crystals and gas bubbles.
-The heat that is produced within Magma may range from a temperature between 1300 and 2400 degrees.
+The temperature of magma may range between 1300 and 2400 degrees.

-Thus, these were the key difference between Lava and Magma.
-If you liked this article and would like to read more download the BYJU’s app today!
+Thus, these were the key differences between lava and magma.
+If you liked this article and would like to read more, download the BYJU’S app today!